 Eligible UK students can expect to qualify for a Department for Education bursary on Edge Hill University’s PGCEs as indicated below.

-To receive a Department for Education bursary, you must be entitled to financial support under the Student Finance England criteria.
+To receive a Department for Education bursary, you must provide evidence that you are entitled to financial support under the Student Finance England criteria.
 Residents of Wales, Scotland and Northern Ireland will need to be entitled for support as set out by the relevant funding body.

-Please note, there are no Department for Education bursaries for students joining PGCEs in Primary Early Years, Primary Education, Primary Mathematics Specialist, Primary Physical Education Specialist, Secondary English, Secondary History, Secondary Physical Education or Secondary Religious Education in academic year 2022/23.
+Please note, there are no Department for Education bursaries for students joining PGCEs in Primary Early Years, Primary Education, Primary Mathematics Specialist, Primary Physical Education Specialist, Secondary History or Secondary Physical Education in academic year 2024/25.

 If you are awarded a bursary, payments will be distributed in ten equal monthly instalments from October to July.